“If I am not me, then who the hell am I?” — Douglas Quaid

 With today’s opening of Len Wiseman’s remake to one of the all-time best, and bloodiest, science-fiction actioners around, I thought to look back at one of the supreme aspects that made the original so damn good.
 The opening credits for Total Recall remains one of the best titles sequences of the 90s — the same goes for Jerry Goldsmith’s title tune, known as The Dream on the movie’s soundtrack, for that matter.

 The 1990 Paul Verhoeven film featured some of the best in cascading graphics for its opening credits.
 I get the sense that title designer Wayne Fitzgerald sported some influence from years earlier with Richard Greenberg’s [thanks for the correction, Art of the Title :-)] still awe-inspiring sequence from Superman (1978).
 No matter, since the tone and sentiment of these particular visuals are demonstrably different.

-The gauzy and plunging artwork beautifully opposes the deep blacks of the background and those within the text and font of the titles.
+The gauzy and plunging artwork beautifully opposed the deep blacks of the background and those within the text and font of the titles themselves.
 It remains a stunning package.
-The title sequence marries all of this into a feast for the eyes and ears of moviegoers.
-Note, it is worth the trip over to the good folks at The Art of the Title who also have this sequence online for those who want to enjoy it in higher resolution:
+The title sequence married all of this into a feast for the eyes and ears of moviegoers.
+Note, it is worth the trip over to the good folks at The Art of the Title who also have this sequence online for those who want to enjoy it in high resolution: